agriculture-food-cas/.github/profile/README.md

 # Fruit Datasets Analysis from Open Source Repositories

 This document provides an analysis of fruit-related datasets available on [PapersWithCode](https://paperswithcode.com/datasets?q=fruit&v=lst&o=match) and other major repositories.
-The search results indicate approximately 36 datasets related to fruits, though detailed information is only available for some of them.

 ## Overview